DijiOfficial/Astyanax/README.md

 #### Strength

-The Strengh upgrade will give an additional 5 strength points.
-Starting at 5 Strength points your character can have up to 20 maximum strenght points.
+The Strength upgrade will give an additional 5 strength points.
+Starting at 5 Strength points your character can have up to 20 maximum strength points.

 #### Swing Speed

-The Swing Speed upgrade originally shortened the cooldwon between swings (according to the manual) which is completly useless since you could already swing fast enough to deal 0 damage.
-So instead it replenishes the strenght points faster.
+The Swing Speed upgrade originally shortened the cooldwon between swings (according to the manual) which is completely useless since you could already swing fast enough to deal 0 damage.
+So instead it replenishes the strength points faster.
 (There is currently no stop to how fast you can replenish)

 #### Potions